 - Applicants may apply on the basis of employment experience and will be considered on a case by case basis.

-Aboriginal and Torres Strait Islander applicants are encouraged to contact the Bond University Nyombil Centre for further advice on schemes available to assist in applying to and studying at Bond University.
+Aboriginal and Torres Strait Islander applicants are encouraged to contact the Bond University Nyombil Centre for further advice and assistance in applying to and studying at Bond University.

-The table below provides further information about the students who commenced undergraduate study at Bond University in January semester 2017.
+The table below provides further information about the students who commenced undergraduate study at Bond University in the January 2021 semester.